mmcnicol/presentations/git.md

 * ability to save a change with a note about what was changed and why, who made the change and when.
   * operation / data centre - scripts, configuration, documentation, on call manual, procedures.
   * business analysts - business requirements documentation.
-  * testers - manual and automation test documentation.
+  * testers - manual test documentation and test automation code.
   * service desk - FAQs and call workflow.

 ## clients